 This function currently can solve second order homogeneous linear equations with real constant coefficient.
 The solution is returned with unique constants generated by {UniqueConstant}.
 The roots of the auxiliary equation are used as the arguments of exponentials.
 If the roots are complex conjugate pairs, then the solution returned is in the form of exponentials, sines and cosines.
 First and second derivatives are entered as y', y''.
-Higher order derivatives may be entered as y', y''.
-Higher order derivatives may be entered as y', where y is any positive integer.
+Higher order derivatives may be entered as y(n), where n is any positive integer.